|

 -

-Typically the masterclasses are aimed at high school
+Typically Masterclasses are aimed at high school

 students.
 The ages vary between 15 years and 19 years.